CubeLabMedia/cubelabmedia.github.io/_posts/2014-02-20-low-poly-imagery-oh-how-fun-it-is.md

 ---
 layout: post
-title: Low Poly Imagery: Oh how fun it is!
+title: Low Poly Imagery - Oh how fun it is!
 date: 2014-02-20 16:08

 comments: true